lxsmnsyc/seroval/docs/binary-mode-spec.md

 ```

 A `Pending` node tells the deserializer how many child assignments a container
-(`Object`, `NullConstructor`, `Array`, `Map`, `Set` or `Sequence`) still expects
+(`Object`, `NullConstructor`, `Array`, `Map`, `Set`, `Sequence`, `Error` or
-before it is considered complete.
-It is emitted after the container's assignment
+`AggregateError`) still expects before it is considered complete.
+It is emitted
-nodes, and its `amount` is the number of those assignments.
-The deserializer
+after the container's assignment nodes, and its `amount` is the number of those
-counts assignments down against it so a consumer can wait for the container to be
+assignments.
+The deserializer counts assignments down against it so a consumer
-fully populated.
+can wait for the container to be fully populated.

 ### `Temporal`